toolpath/Fusion-Workflow-Template-Framework/README.md

 This Fusion Assembly acts as a framework for CAM programming, and configurable fixturing

+The file is intended to be used as described in this video lecture, and more broadly to work with the container method for setting up CAM programs.
+Strictly speaking the container method for programming is not needed, but it is a very strong compliment to this method.

+If you don't want to understand the background and theory behind the Workholding Library method, you can just skip to the usage instructions [here](#A-better-way!-working-with-ancesstor-files).

 # Core Concepts:

 ## Simple Replacable Container 8:51